darianaroman/dsa-2021-g3/30413/Katalin Simon/Lab09/README.md

-# Lab X
+Lab 09

-> Edit this file and describe in a few words what you've done in this lab.
+> For attendance.
+I am going to upload the mandatory problem as well within a few hours